Note

 Data requirements for built-in evaluators

-Built-in evaluators can accept either query and response pairs or a list of conversations in jsonl
+Built-in evaluators can accept query and response pairs, a list of conversations in JSON Lines (JSONL) format, or both.

 Conversation and single-turn support for text | Conversation and single-turn support for text and image | Single-turn support for text only |